In this article:

 There are four types of income-driven repayment plans:

-- Revised Pay As You Earn Repayment (REPAYE): Under the REPAYE plan, your payments are typically 10% of your discretionary income.
+- Saving on a Valuable Education (SAVE) Plan: This plan was formerly the Revised Pay As You Earn (REPAYE) plan.
+Under the SAVE plan, your payments are typically 10% of your discretionary income.
+(Beginning in July 2024, minimum payments under the SAVE plan will drop to 5% of discretionary income.)
 Your balance is eligible for forgiveness after 20 years if you have only undergraduate debt, or 25 years if part of the debt paid for graduate school.

 - Pay As You Earn Repayment (PAYE): With this plan, your payments are typically 10% of your discretionary income and are always less than what you'd pay under the 10-year Standard Repayment Plan.
 You may qualify for forgiveness in 20 years.